DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 Are there obvious georeference errors such as animals, plants, buildings, or parks mapped to the wrong country or hemisphere?
 This could be caused by missing projection coordinate metadata, which are contained in the .prj shapefile.

 Are there polygons with misaligned edges, appearing as overlapping areas or gaps between polygons representing adjacent areas, such as lots, neigborhoods, cities or counties.
-This is a particular concern with shapefiles because they do not contain topological information (spatial relationships), such as borders.
+This is a particular concern with shapefiles because they do not contain topological information (spatial relationships), such as shared edges and direction.

 Did the researcher include data reuse limitations in the metadata or documentation?